Interdisciplinary Food Systems Teaching and Learning (IFSTAL)

-From one billion people going hungry every day, to obesity and malnourishment, sustainability and environmental degradation, human and animal health and welfare, the failings and challenges of the current food system/s are numerous and complex and require a different approach to tackle them.
-IFSTAL’s aim is to train the next generation of professionals and equip them with the skills to better understand these issues and come up with solutions through cooperation with people from other disciplines and backgrounds.
+From one in ten people going hungry every day, to obesity and undernutrition, biodiversity loss and environmental degradation, human and animal disease and compromised welfare, the failings and challenges of the current food system/s are numerous and complex and require a different approach to tackle them.
+IFSTAL’s aim is to train the next generation professionals and equip them with the skills to better understand these issues and come up with solutions through a cooperation with people from other sectors, disciplines and backgrounds.

 IFSTAL gives the participants the opportunity to learn and practise skills that are extremely valuable and in demand in their professional lives, such as systems thinking, communication, teamwork and interdisciplinary cooperation.
 Since its inception, over 4,000 students and early career professional have engaged with the programme.
 Furthermore, IFSTAL is a network for students and professionals interested in food systems to connect and enhance their understanding of these systems beyond their own discipline.